huggingface/blog/open-source-llms-as-agents.md

 Then you parse the LLM’s output:

-- if it contains the string `‘Final Answer:’`, the loop ends and you print the answer
+- if it contains the string `‘Final Answer:’`, the loop ends and you print the answer,
 - else, the LLM should have output a tool call: you can parse this output to get the tool name and arguments, then call said tool with said arguments.
 Then the output of this tool call is appended to the prompt, and you call the LLM again with this extended information, until it has enough information to finally provide a final answer to the question.

 Generally, the difficult parts of running an Agent system for the LLM engine are: